Wheeler Holly Preserve

-Barnstable Land Trust has an agreement to purchase the nearly 10-acre Wheeler family property at 150 and 178 Wheeler Road in Marstons Mills.
+Barnstable Land Trust has purchased the nearly 10-acre Wheeler family property at 150 and 178 Wheeler Road in Marstons Mills.

 Rachel Jones